HananKandar/Introducing-Hanan/README.md

 My full name is Hanan Kandar.
 When I was born, my oldest brother chose my name.
 The name "Hanan" means compassion and kindness in Arabic.

 #### **Family**:
 In my family, I have two older brothers, an older sister, and a mother and father.
 I also have an adorable cat named Liam.
 I am the youngest child in my family, which can have many perks!
 Both my parents are from _Lebanon_.
 I have never actually been there before, but I hope to travel there someday.
-My siblings and I were all born and raised in Ottawa, Ontario.
+My siblings and I were all born and raised in _Ottawa, Ontario_.

 #### **Favourite Music**
 I have always been a fan of older music.
 I think part of the reason is since my siblings are all ten years or older than me, I was always hearing them blast their music when I was younger..
 Some classic singers that I love are Michael Jackson and Elvis Presley.
 As for more 90s music, I love artists such as "The Backstreet Boys," "NSYNC," "The Spice Girls," etc. As for music that is more of this time, I really love Ed Sheeran's songs.

 #### **Hobbies**:
 Some of my hobbies include...
-* reading
+* Reading
-* watching movies and T.V.
+* Watching movies and T.V.
-* biking
+* Biking
-* writing
+* Writing
-* calligraphy
+* Calligraphy

 Other than those main hobbies, I love spending time with my family and friends.
 Lately, I have been doing a lot of volunteer work in the community to complete my 40 hours of community involvement required to graduate.